beecars/pan-tilt-track/README.md

 #### Position PID / profile tuning

-Per-joint `profile_velocity`, `profile_acceleration`, `position_p_gain`,
-`position_i_gain` in `config/servos.json`, written to the servo's RAM control table by `PanTiltController.initialize()` on every startup.
+A PID profile is written to the servo's RAM control table by `PanTiltController.initialize()` on **every startup**.

 | Joint | profile_velocity | profile_acceleration | position_p_gain | position_i_gain |
 | --- | --- | --- | --- | --- |
 | Pan | 200 | 30 | 400 (default) | 30 |
 | Tilt | 200 | 30 | 800 | 60 |

-Re-tune after any reassembly or hardware swap.
-Too high a P or I gain causes ringing/overshoot instead of a clean settle.

-### Mechanical

-2-DOF pan/tilt bracket, actuated directly by the two XL330s.
+Note: If other servos or cameras are used, the above values may need to be re-tuned.
+The `scripts/init_servos.py` script can be used to write new values to the servos' RAM.

 ## Program Flow

-Two-stage tracking where a wide-FoV camera acquires targets and hands them off to a telephoto camera mounted on a pan/tile mechanism.
+Two-stage tracking where a wide FOV camera acquires targets and hands them off to a telephoto camera mounted on a pan/tile mechanism.

 <p align="center">